 3. Add good lighting: having different types of quality lighting in the bathroom can be a valuable bonus.

-4. Replace the old tub with a large walk-in shower: this update remains extremely popular, as more and more homeowners appreciate high-end walk in showers, with steam and other bells and whistles, than traditional tubs (even expensive ones).
-However, if your home only has one bathroom, you should leave the tub in and replace it, if its old.
+4. Replace the old tub with a large walk-in shower: this update remains extremely popular.
+More and more homeowners appreciate high-end walk in showers, with steam and other bells and whistles rather than traditional tubs (even expensive ones).
+However, if your home only has one bathroom, you should just replace the old tub.

-5. Install a quality double sink in a master bathroom: this is a highly popular update, especially in high-end homes.
+5. Install a quality double sink in a master bathroom: this is a highly desirable feature, especially in high-end homes.

-It is best to do some research and consult with your realtor what is most relevant to buyers right now, in your market.
+It is best to do some research and consult with your realtor about what is most relevant to buyers in your market.
 These particulars may not be the same across all regions in US.

 See costs in your area Start Here - Enter Your Zip Code